 host

-3. Use hostnamectl to change the hostname.
+3. Use hostnamectl to set a new hostname.

 user@host:~$ sudo hostnamectl set-hostname newhost

-4. Verify the new hostname by checking it again.
+4. Verify the new hostname.

 user@host:~$ hostname